 Coffee Break 2012 Coffee break (France 2012) Acrylic on canvas – 65×80 cm It’s market day in Senlis, France.
 Sitting in the shade, a couple is chatting.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Tumblr (Opens in new window)Click to share on Pinterest (Opens in new window) Posted by julie harms I illustrate my wanderings, real and imaginary.
 6 responses to Coffee Break 2012 Mike Schultz Paintings January 19, 2013 There’s so much about this painting that I like— the composition and colors, that yellow rectangle, the way you handled the shadow on the wall… Well done, and thanks for sharing!
 LikeLike julie harms – Author January 20, 2013 Thanks !
 Check out my other paintings.
 Feel free to comment.
 LikeLike Mike Schultz Paintings January 20, 2013 Thanks, Julie, I’ll do that.
 The way you use color is also reminiscent of one of my favorite painters– Fairfield Porter.
 Do you know his work?
 If not you might like his paintings.
 LikeLike julie harms – Author January 20, 2013 Thanks for sharing this with me.
 I didn’t know who Porter was until I googled him this afternoon.
 It really does seem familiar with what I do.
 It’s nice to know that there are other artists sharing the same vision.
 LikeLike Mike Schultz Paintings February 3, 2013 I like “My Little Murano” that you just posted.
 I think Fairfield Porter is a painter’s painter.
 He’s one of those artists who when I look at his work I feel like there is always so much more to learn about the craft.
 Plus, he was painting like that when when everyone else was doing abstract expressionism.
 I went to college literally right across the street from this painting, which I don’t think I even understood until years later.
 But it is this painting of his was reminiscent to me of your Coffee break painting with the nice blocks of full color.
 Anyway, happy painting! http://www.nelson-atkins.org/art/exhibitionspast.cfm?id=10 LikeLike julie harms – Author February 4, 2013 Hi Mike, Thank you for sharing this piece of memory.
 LikeLike Leave a Reply Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
+Please log in using one of these methods to post your comment: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) w Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.